 - VOF easements account for about 80% of all open-space easement acreage in the state of Virginia.

-- VOF is responsible for managing almost 3,500 easement instruments, which account for about two-thirds of all open-space easement instruments in the state.
+- VOF is responsible for managing more than 3,700 easement instruments, which account for about two-thirds of all open-space easement instruments in the state.
 Each instrument represents a legal contract that must be enforced under state and federal laws.

 - VOF conserved lands account for 16% of all protected acreage in Virginia, which includes federal, state, local, and private conservation lands.

-- The five counties with the most land protected by VOF are, in descending order, Fauquier, Albemarle, Rockbridge, Orange, and Rappahannock.
+- The five counties with the most land protected by VOF are Fauquier, Albemarle, Rockbridge, Orange, and Rappahannock.